moorepants/learn-multibody-dynamics/generalized-forces.rst

 .. note::

-   The reference frame these partials are taken with respect to should match that which the velocities are with respect to.
+   The reference frame these partials are taken with respect to must match that which the velocities are with respect to.

 Given that the partial velocities are partial derivatives, means that we may interpret the partial velocities as the sensitivities of translational and